This article was written by Kyle Ohman.

 - There are going to be times when the ball is too far out of area to be able to grab and pull in.
-This is a great chance to tip the ball out to a teammate.
+This is a great chance to tip the ball to yourself or out to a teammate.

-- Defense: You may not always be able to corral the board, but if you see a teammate that is free, you may be able to tip them the ball so that they can control it.
+- Defense: You may not always be able to corral the board, but if you see a free teammate, you may be able to tip them the ball so that they can control it.

-- Offense: If you are not able to control the board, you should if possible, be trying to tip the ball out to a shooter.
-One of the best times to shoot a 3 pointer is after an offensive rebound kick out, or in this case a tip out.
+- Offense: If you are not able to control the board, you should, if possible, be trying to tip the ball out to a good shooter on your team.
+One of the best times to shoot a 3 pointer is after an offensive rebound kick out, or in this case, a tip out.

 - Two Hands

-- Your goal when rebounding should always be two hands.
+- Your goal when rebounding the basketball should always be two hands.
 This makes you stronger with the ball and will help to keep your opponent from wrestling the ball from your grip.

 - There will be times that you can only get one hand on the ball, but you want to try and use two hands if possible.
-Here is a great drill for working on one handed rebounds in traffic: Kevin Love Rebounding Drill.
+Here is a great basketball rebounding drill for working on one-handed rebounds in traffic: Kevin Love Rebounding Drill.

 - Chin the Ball